 Brief History of White Sands National Monument

-The bright white gypsum dunes of White Sands National Monument are striking.
+The bright white gypsum dunes of White Sands National Park are striking.
 It is home to five endemic species and many plants and animals with unique adaptations.
 Throughout its varied history, the white sands have remained intact.
-Although gypsum is commonly used for industrial purposes, today our dunefield is protected as a national monument.
+Although gypsum is commonly used for industrial purposes, today our dunefield is protected as a national park.

 The Wonder of the Dunefield

 Why did you visit White Sands National Park today?
 Was it for an amazing sunset or to do a bit of exploring as you hike one of our trails?
 Did you plan your trip here or did this strange island of white catch your attention as you drove by?
 Whatever your reasons are, you're in good company.
 People have been visiting this vast expanse of gypsum sand for thousands of years.

 Adobe and Our Visitor Center

 Adobe is the name for a style of building construction that uses bricks made from mud.
-The monument's visitor center, as well as three of the living quarters to the east of it, are considered historical.
+The park's visitor center, as well as three of the living quarters to the east of it, are considered historical.
 These buildings are an excellent example of the Pueblo Revival architecture modeled after the Pueblos and Spanish missions in early New Mexico.

 The White Sands Historical District